 There are many examples.
-Think of programming tasks where there are independent computations to be performed.
+Think of programming tasks where there are independent computations to be performed - that is, where the different parts of the program don't depend on each other.

 A single-threaded solution can only do one of these computations at a time, but a multithreaded solution could work on several concurrently.
 The performance gain is especially clear when one of the computational tasks involves waiting.

 - 1. A web browser: A multithreaded web browser could divide up the display of web pages by having one thread draw the web page on the screen, while one or more additional threads are reading the contents of the page (text, images, videos, advertisements, etc.) from the network or from the browser's cache. - 2.
 A compiler: A multithreaded compiler could have one thread performing lexical analysis while another thread does syntax analysis. - 3.
-A database engine: One thread could read and parse queries from users, while another thread could execute the queries by reading / writing information from/to the database tables.
+A DBMS: One thread operating as the front end of the system could read and parse queries from users, while another thread could execute the queries as the back-end. - 4.
+A network stack: Most networking protocols are organized in layers, with the data-link layer communicating directly with the physical layer, and the network, transport, and application layers sitting above.
+Each layer might be implemented as a thread.
+When one layer is waiting, the other layers could continue to run. - 5.
+A video game system: Each character might be implemented as a thread.

-4.2 Using Amdahl's Law, calculate the \dots
+4.2 Using Amdahl's Law, calculate the $\dots$

-Since S = 0.4, P = 0.6.
+We are given S = 0.4, P = 0.6.

-- (a) N = 2, so speedup $\leq \frac{1}{0.4 + \frac{0.6}{2}} \approx 1.43$. - (b) N = 4, so speedup $\leq \frac{1}{0.4 + \frac{0.6}{4}} = \approx 1.82$. - 4.4 What are two differences between ...
+- (a) N = 2, so speedup $\leq \frac{1}{0.4 + \frac{0.6}{2}} \approx 1.43$ . - (b) N = 4, so speedup $\leq \frac{1}{0.4 + \frac{0.6}{4}} \approx 1.82$ .

+4.4 What are two differences between ...